opensearch-project/cluster-etcd/README.md

 # Checkout the correct branch
 % git checkout clusterless_datanode

 # Run with the cluster-etcd plugin loaded and launch three nodes.
-We also need to set the clusterless mode feature flag.
+# The plugin is automatically installed and etcd endpoint is configured in build.gradle.
-% ./gradlew run -PinstalledPlugins="['cluster-etcd']" -PnumNodes=3 -Dtests.opensearch.opensearch.experimental.feature.clusterless.enabled=true
+% ./gradlew run -PnumNodes=3

 # In another tab, check the local cluster state for each node

 # In the examples below, this will be the coordinator node.
-Note that the node name is runTask-0.
+Note that the node name is integTest-0.
 % curl 'http://localhost:9200/_cluster/state?local&pretty'

 # In the examples below, this will be the first data node.
-Note that the node name is runTask-1.
+Note that the node name is integTest-1.
 % curl 'http://localhost:9201/_cluster/state?local&pretty'

 # In the examples below, this will be the second data node.
-Note that the node name is runTask-2.
+Note that the node name is integTest-2.
 % curl 'http://localhost:9202/_cluster/state?local&pretty'
 ```